pierorolando1/CAD_OPENGL/README.md

 * Backspace also works to delete characters
 * Do not need to append ".txt" when loading and saving files, just type the name of the file (e.g if file is hello.txt, type hello)
 * Click Enter key when done typing text
-* **NOTE:** There seems to be some sort of issue with writing to custom named files on Windows.
-This feature works entirely correctly on Areez's machine, MacOS, but not on Neil's, Windows
-* So if this feature does not work on your machine, we would like to ask if it could be run on a Mac machine, or if we could personally demo this feature working correctly because it does work, we just couldn't figure out why it won't work on Windows

 #### **Design Decisions**
 * Loading clears the current scene and loads the other scene